sgmurphy/wordpress-plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 Use your own Google Tag Manager account with the conversios plugin.
 * What will you get out of it?
   1. Google Tag Manager based implementation helps in data collection accuracy and you have more control over your tags implemented on the website.
-  2. Many website’s page speed decreases because of gtag.js implementation as it renders multiple Javascripts on the website.
+  2. Many websiteâ€™s page speed decreases because of gtag.js implementation as it renders multiple Javascripts on the website.
 Google Tag Manager based implementation uses datalayer to push data to GA or other ad channels and it renders only once on your web page.
 Hence, your site speed will be intact with this approach.
   3. Debugging which events are tracking correctly or not becomes a lot easier in Google Tag Manager based implementation.
 Hence, less possibility of data leakage from your web store and more insights from the visitors.
   4. Google Tag Manager based implementation will prepare you for the next privacy-centric industry revolution leveraging first party cookies.
 Sooner or later stores like yours will have to go for server side tagging.
 GTM based implementation is our first step for you in that direction.
   5. If you want us to add any other pixel in the plugin, shout out and that will be done in 3 business days.